Author: Samuel A. Rebelsky

 Many of the best opportunities have deadlines very early in spring semester.
 You should try to get your applications done, or at least started, over winter break.
 You might also use winter break to help make yourself a more attractive candidate.

-John David Stone
+John David Stone,

 Contact: Shonda Kuiper, firstname.lastname@example.org, Chair of Mathematics and Statistics, should have a list of Math faculty who will be supervising summer MAPs; Jeff Blanchard, email@example.com, may be supervising a programming-oriented MAP.
-Again, more details will be availble in early spring.
+Again, more details will be available in early spring.

 Increasingly, disciplines outside of computer science make such use of computing and algorithmic approaches that it behooves faculty to hire research assistants who are competent programmers.
 There have been some interesting projects in digital humanities that might involve a computer science student who also has strong interest in the humanities, and some projects related to the Data Analysis and Social Inquiry Lab (DASIL) might be able to involve students.

 Contact: Ask around.

 ITS typically hires a few students to work on a variety of projects over the summer, including help desk.
 We don't know how many students they plan to hire this summer.